-We can’t fix the Karazai problem because of one decision made years ago in a manner nobody understands but in which the US Department of State played the key role.
+We can’t fix the Karazai problem because of one decision made years ago in a manner nobody understands but one in which the US Department of State played the key role.
 That decision was the adoption of the SNTV electoral system.
 SNTV stands for single non-transferable vote and it is one way to ensure that opposition political parties cannot be formed or sustained.
 Afghanistan went to the SNTV system after some sort of back room deal was cut between Karzai and our ambassador at that time Zalimay Khalizad.
-Khalizad is an Afghan-American, fluent in the local languages, who served here for a time but was sent to Iraq to be the ambassodor there back in 05.
+Khalizad is an Afghan-American, fluent in the local languages who served here as Ambassador before being sent to Iraq to be the ambassador in 2005.
 He did not last long in Baghdad and is now heading his own consulting agency at a time when an Arabic/Pashto/Dari speaking US Ambassador would be of great use to the administration.
 I don’t know why he is on the outs but his part in creating the SNTV system, which Karzai will be using to stay in power for years to come, is reason enough to banish him from the halls of power.

 In May of 2004, at a meeting held in the residence of Jean Arnault, who was then the top U.N. official in Afghanistan, and attended by most of the senior members of the diplomatic community in Kabul, Khalilzad arrived late and declared, simply, I’ve spoken with the president, and it’s going to be SNTV.

 Just like that our efforts to “fix what we broke” (paraphrasing a vastly overrated Colin Powell) were doomed to failure.
-Holding shura’s with village elders where you promise them security while improving their lives through the vehicle of GiROA is so stupid that it’s funny.
-Which may explain the hysterical laughter from some Afghan elders when American military officers arrive bearing this message.
+Holding shura’s with village elders where you promise them security while improving their lives through the vehicle of GiROA is a joke nobody laughs at.

-Fixing the government to improve its ability to service the population is not going to happen and that failure is not a military failure.
+Fixing the government and improving its ability to service the population is not going to happen and that failure is not a military failure.
 The military has been tasked to do much more then it is designed, equipped and trained to do but being the military they are making progress with a minimal amount of pissing and moaning about it.
-It is not fair, not right, not smart, but it is the way it is.
+Its not fair, not right, not smart, but it is the way it is.
 That doesn’t mean we still can’t find an acceptable end-state.
 We can do that easily by focusing on the army and the army only.
-A strong army will create a governing coalition between army officer and government bureaucrats because that, my friends, is the model used in most of this part of the world.
+A strong army will create a governing coalition between army officers and government bureaucrats because that, my friends, is the model used in most of this part of the world.
 Bureaucratic Authoritarianism may not be the best model but I see no other way out.

 We can bond with members of the Afghan military because we have years of fighting side by side with each other and that kind bond is hard to break.
 We cannot “bond” with Afghan government bureaucrats because there is no daily or habitual close contact between the Americans locked down in their embassy and their Afghan counterparts.

-The military is, believe it or not, winning in the Helmand, Kandahar, and other provinces where they have left the FOB’s and at embedded in with the population.
 In the big scheme of things running the Taliban out of their southern hunting grounds is not going to solve that many problems.
-But if we concentrate on the military while continuing to fund and lavish attention on the Major Crimes Task Force while never deviating from our anti corruption message we could end up finding an acceptable endstate.
-Doing that requires solid vision, leadership, and planning from on high and that is currently a bridge too far for our national command authority.
+But if we concentrate on the military while continuing to fund and lavish attention on the Major Crimes Task Force while never deviating from our anti corruption message we could end up finding an acceptable end-state.
+Doing that requires solid vision, leadership, and planning from on high but that is currently a bridge too far for our President or his Department of State.